-To minimize carbon deposit buildup in the engine, it is recommended to add Mercury or Quicksilver Quickleen Engine Treatment additive to the engine's fuel at each tank fill throughout the boating season.
+To minimize carbon deposit buildup in the engine, it is recommended to add Mercury or Quicksilver Quickstor fuel stabilizer additive to the engine's fuel at each tank fill throughout the boating season.
 Use additive as directed on container.

 Fuel Requirements